 Cancellation: both parties understand that client or the designer may terminate this agreement at any time if, for any reason, the relationship is deemed unsatisfactory by either party; the designer may retain backups.
 Upon cancellation by the client: (a) the designer retains ownership of all copyrights and original work created; (b) the client is responsible to pay for work done towards this agreement, based on the percentage of the project completed as determined by the designer, plus extras and expenses incurred.
 Upon cancellation by the designer: (a) the designer shall pass the client ownership and copyrights to any approved drafts; (b) the designer shall refund or discount based on the percentage of the project completed as determined by the designer, minus extras and expenses incurred.Both parties agree that the following clauses shall survive any cancellation or cool-off: invoices; late payment; retained rights; license; definitions; confidential; warranty; severability and mutual drafting; and governing law.

 Severability and mutual drafting: whenever possible, each provision of this agreement will be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this agreement is held invalid or unenforceable, the remainder of this agreement will nevertheless remain in full force and effect and the invalid or unenforceable provision will be replaced by a valid or enforceable provision.
-Any ambiguity or inconsistency in this agreement is to be resolved in accordance with the most reasonable construction and not strictly for or against either party by virtue of that party’s author-ship; "our" and "the designer's" may be used interchangeably.
+Any ambiguity or inconsistency in this agreement is to be resolved in accordance with the most reasonable construction and not strictly for or against either party by virtue of that party’s author-ship.

 Governing law: this agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including any non-contractual) will be governed by and construed in accordance with English law.

 Acceptance of terms: the client promises to pay for the services rendered by the designer for the project as agreed upon.
-By paying a desposit to the designer, the client agrees they have read, understood, and are considered legally bonded to these terms; the designer also agrees.
+By paying a deposit to the designer, the client agrees they have read, understood, and are considered legally bonded to these terms; upon confirming receipt of and accepting a deposit - the designer also agrees.